 - Big Names Are Worth It: Since Walt Disney is a recognized brand, it can be a perfect branding source that any business can use for its promotion.
 Maintaining a company’s reputation online has become a crucial aspect of today’s digital marketing strategies.
 If you are interested in learning the latest, check out IIDE’s Online Reputation Management Course to learn more about this rising field.

-- Online Streaming Service: Walt Disney has a strong team of artists, scriptwriters.
+- Online Streaming Service: Walt Disney has a strong team of artists and scriptwriters.
 Hence, the firm can work on its online streaming service, namely Disney+Hotstar, which is an excellent opportunity for the company to challenge other services like Amazon and Netflix.

 Threats to Walt Disney